How the Mortgage Loan Process Works

-This is where the rubber meets the road and you save the most money.
-You will supply info on your current job, your assets, and your residence history.
-You'll give us information on your employment, asset, and residence history.
-We will get your credit report and score (with your permission, of course).
-After we've reviewed this information, we'll give you a pre-qualificaiton letter.
-Your agent will use your pre-qual (as they may call it) in order to make the best offer on the home you choose.
-While you're shopping for your new home with your real estate agent, we find the best program for you.
+This step is where Nationwide Home Loans will start saving you money.
+You will supply info about your current job, your assets, and residence history.
+You'll give us your employment, asset, and residence history information.
+We will get your credit report and score (with your permission.
+We will go over all this info and will provide a pre-qualification letter.
+With this letter, your REALTOR® will negotiate the best deal for your new home.
+While you're looking for your new house with your REALTOR™, we find the best program for you.

-Once you have signed the offer and the sellers have accepted, it's time to apply for the loan.
-Applying for a loan couldn't get much easier; you can apply from the comfort of your home right here on our site.
-After the offer has been accepted and you have submitted your loan application, we'll order a professional appraisal on the home.
+After you've made an offer and the sellers have accepted, you should apply for the loan.
+It couldn't be easier, and you can apply online, right here on our site.
+After the seller has accepted your offer and you have submitted your loan application, we will order a professional appraisal on the home.

-The real estate agents will find an escrow/title company to handle the "funding" and closing.
-We'll work with this company to make sure all the papers your lender needs are in order, and you'll probably}likely sign all these papers at this company's officeWe work with with the title company to set your date to close.
-Since you will not have to worry with this coordination, you get to think about moving, if you're going to repaint, new carpet, and all the details of getting your new home.
+The agents will find a title company to handle the "funding" of the loan and closing of the sale.
+We'll work with this company to make sure the papers your lender requires are avaiailable, and you will probably}likely sign all these papers at their officeWe coordinate with this company to set your closing date.
+Because you won't need to coordinate this process, you get to think about the move, paint colors, carpet, and the details involved in getting a new home.

-You've answered some few questions, given us lots of information, applied , and Before you know it, you're moving!
-Nationwide Home Loans is a mortgage specialist; you're not — so we do the work.
+You've answered a few questions, provided lots of information, applied online, and before you know it, you're deciding when to move in!
+Nationwide Home Loans is in the business of loans; you're not — so we take care of the details.
 Makes sense, doesn't it??

 Have questions about the loan process?
 Call Nationwide Home Loans at (562) 693-5048.
 Nationwide Home Loans answers loan process questions every day.